-This Application Level Firewall Protection Profile defines the minimum-security requirements for firewalls used by U. S. Government organizations handling unclassified information in a Basic Robustness environment (see appendix A3).
+This traffic-filter firewall Protection Profile defines the minimum-security requirements for firewalls used by U.S Government organizations handling unclassified information in a low-risk environment.
 Firewalls may consist of one or more devices that act as part of an organization's overall security defense by isolating an organization's internal network from the Internet or other external networks.
-The Protection Profile defines the assumptions about the security aspects of the environment in which the firewall is used.
-It also defines the threats that are addressed by the firewall, defines implementation-independent security objectives of the firewall and its environment, defines the functional and assurance requirements to meet those objectives, and provides a rationale demonstrating how the requirements meet the security objectives.
+Firewalls pass and block information flows based on a set of screening rules defined by an authorized administrator.
+This Protection Profile applies to firewalls that are capable of screening network traffic at the network and transport protocol levels, authenticating the authorized administrator for actions at the firewall, and auditing security-relevant events that occur.
+For clarification of terms, see terminology section.